ibm-cloud-docs/vpc/vsi_is_troubleshooting.md

 *	activation key
 *	profile name

-## How to manually enable nested virtualization on a virtual server instance?
+## Can I configure nested virtualization on a virtual server instance?
 {: #troubleshoot-enable-nested-virtualization}

-Nested virtualization on virtual server instances is disabled by default for now.
-But you can try enabling it manually by taking the following steps.
+Nested virtualization on virtual server instances is not a supported configuration.

-The steps documented below may be changed.
-Please contact your IBM support if you couldn't enable this feature.
-{: note}

 ### Prerequisite